 The standard Young Earth Creationist explanation of the dinosaurs’ extinction is that dinosaurs were created on the 6th day along with the other animals.
 This happened approximately 10,000 years ago, give or take (or 4,004 B.C. if one is following James Ussher’s chronology where he added up all of the genealogies in the Bible to arrive at a date for creation).
 Humans and dinosaurs coexisted until the time of the Flood.
 The Flood was a catastrophic event that changed everything.
 Before that time there was a water canopy that surrounded the Earth.
 Once the water canopy was gone, (presumably the water rained down as part of the Flood), then the climate of the Earth changed.
 Pre-Flood, the Earth’s climate was temperate and mild.
 Post-Flood, the climate became closer to what it is today, perhaps even allowing for some sort of ice age or two (though the work of glaciers on the landscape could just as easily be explained by the Flood).
 So dinosaurs died out after the Flood presumably because of the change in climate (or maybe an extinction event like an asteroid/comet also contributed, or so I guessed).

 In high school, instead of learning evolution, we learned evidence that the Earth and the universe were young, no older than 10,000 years.
-The evidence included the rate of magnetic decay of the Earth and the amount of dust found on the moon (the latter of which I could not find with a quick perusal of Young Earth Creationist websites, perhaps that argument is no longer used).
+The evidence included the rate of magnetic decay of the Earth and the amount of dust found on the moon (the latter of which I could not find with a quick perusal of Young Earth Creationist websites, perhaps that argument is no longer used) [edited to add: Subsequently I found on the Answers in Genesis site a long paper which concludes that the moon dust argument “should for the present not be used by creationists”].
 We were told that the magnetic force would have been too strong if the Earth were older, and the moon would have had much more dust.
 There was a lot more evidence.
 The eruption of Mt.
 St. Helens in 1980 was meant to show that catastrophism could cause immense change that would make the affected area appear old.
 The Flood, of course, was meant to be the prime catastrophe that caused mountains to appear or layers of sediment, and all the fossils and the Grand Canyon, etc. Carbon dating was right out.
 It didn’t show what it was meant to show, and wasn’t even accurate past a few thousand years.
 Troubling aspects like visible light from distant galaxies was hand-waved away with the confidence that God could create the universe with the light already having traveled to Earth.
 The universe could have the appearance of age if God so chose.
 Humans, animals, and plants were all created fully formed, so it made sense that so would the universe.
 Why it had to be so big was a question I never asked.

 I continued my education at a private Christian college in the South.
 Halfway through my first year, I picked up Stephen Hawking’s Brief History of Time from my roommate’s shelf.
 I didn’t know much about it, except that Hawking was supposed to be a genius.
 My memory of the experience is that much of the astrophysics went over my head, but that the overall grandeur of the universe, its immensity, hit home.
 The evidence for a nearly 14 billion year old universe stacked up.
 I faced some major cognitive dissonance.
 The thought of an old universe was unsettling, but I had no intention of giving up my faith.
 I remember trying to broach the subject of an old earth with some friends in the cafeteria.
 I was nervous because it seemed like I might be flirting with potential heresy.
 Nothing we talked about gave me an idea how to reconcile the impasse, so I ruminated on it for the next few months.